“Beyond the blue horizon, Waits a beautiful day, Goodbye to things that bore me, Joy is waiting for me” …

 Keep it straight

 There are specialized spirit levels also available in the market that attach to the hotshoe of the camera but these are useless.
 I mostly see the image in front of me using the optical viewfinder.
-Anything that is outside the viewfinder and its display is not visible to me at the time of clicking the shutter release and definitely not the spirit level on the hotshoe.
+Anything outside the viewfinder and its display are not visible to me at the time of clicking the shutter release, and definitely not the spirit level on the hotshoe.
 With tripods, the alignment is easy.
 The horizon can be placed perfectly using the visual clues in the photograph.
 View the whole frame and not just the subject or the main element while composing your photographs.

 (Hill Road – The horizon is hidden by the hills and low cover of clouds.
 Nikon D200 with Nikkor 50mm f/1.8 D lens. f/5.6, 1/60 sec at 100 ISO)